 If you bought tickets from www.ticketmaster.com between October 21, 1999 and February 27, 2013, you may be entitled to benefits from a Class Action Settlement.

-Two Ticketmaster customers filed a class action lawsuit claiming that Ticketmaster’s Order Processing Fees and UPS Expedited Delivery Prices of tickets are excessive and deceptive.
+Five Ticketmaster customers filed a class action lawsuit claiming that Ticketmaster’s Order Processing Fees and UPS Expedited Delivery Prices of tickets are excessive and deceptive.
 Ticketmaster disputes each of Plaintiffs’ claims.

 Who is a Class Member?

-You are a Class Member if you purchased tickets on the Ticketmaster website between October 21, 1999 and October 19, 2011 (the “Class Period”) and you paid money to Ticketmaster for an Order Processing Fee (“OPF”) that has not been refunded.
-You must also have been a resident of the United States at the time of your purchase, and not have opted out of this Class previously.
-Additionally, you are also a “UPS Subclass Member” if you paid a UPS Delivery Price in connection with your purchase of tickets over the Website.
+You are a Class Member if you purchased tickets on Ticketmaster’s website ("Website") from October 21, 1999 through February 27, 2013 (“Class Period”), and you paid money to Ticketmaster for an Order Processing Fee (“OPF”) that was not fully refunded.
+You must also have been a resident of the United States at the time of your purchase and not have opted out of this Class previously.
+Additionally, you are also a “UPS Subclass Member” if you purchased UPS delivery in connection with your purchase of tickets over the Website.

-Who represents the Classes?
+Who represents the Class?

 The Class Members are represented by Lead Class Counsel, who have been litigating the case on behalf of the Class since it was filed in 2003.
 The Court has evaluated the qualifications and efficacy of these attorneys and certified them to represent the class.
 They are:

 Robert J. Stein III, Esq.